James Moga: East Bengal

 In June 2013, signed for Kolkata Giant East Bengal for one year.
 On 24 September 2013, Moga scored an important goal for East Bengal in 2013 AFC Cup Quarter final against Semen Padang FC in Indonesia, through which East Bengal qualified for semi final for the first time in their history.

 Kator FC

 In 2015, Moga signed for Kator FC which currently plays in the South Sudan Football Championship.

 Mohammedan SC

 In January 2016, Moga signed for Mohammedan which currently plays in the I-League 2nd Division.

+Rangdajied United

+In 2016, he moved to another I-League club Rangdajied United.
+He appeared with the club in Shillong Premier League.

 Brothers Union

 In May 2019 Moga joined Brothers Union of Bangladesh Premier League as a mid term transfer window signing.

 International career

 He scored South Sudan's first goal against Tusker from Kenya in the match celebrating South Sudan's independence from Sudan, whose national team he had represented in the past, appearing in 2002 and 2006 World Cup qualifying matches.
 He scored his first international goal in the 2–2 draw with Uganda, South Sudan's first ever official international match.